 Apart from being used as food, they are also used to decontaminate the environment on an industrial basis.
-The taste and flavor of oyster mushroom are subtle, and the color can vary among its types.
-Oyster mushrooms can be white, cream, grey, yellow, pink, or dark brown, depending upon their species and types.
+The taste and flavor of oyster mushrooms are subtle, and the color can vary among its types.
+Oyster mushrooms can be white, cream, grey, yellow, pink, or dark brown, depending upon their species and varieties.

 Brief History of Oyster Mushroom

 The history of oyster mushrooms is as old as the history of man.
-They grew wild in Asia, Europe, and North America and were first cultivated in Germany for subsistence measures to overcome food shortage during World War 1.
+They grew wild in Asia, Europe, and North America and were first cultivated in Germany for subsistence measures to overcome food shortages during World War 1.
 Chinese and Japanese used these mushrooms for medical purposes.
 The commercial cultivation of oyster mushrooms began sometime around the 1940s.
-Oyster mushroomswere thought to be the food of gods by the Romans.
+Oyster mushrooms were thought to be the food of gods by the Romans.

 Types of Oyster Mushrooms